germangar/makebsp/README.md

 - **q3map_surfacelight_fadeout <value>**: Percentage of the surface light's reach to use for a softness fade at the cutoff (0.0 to 1.0).
 - **q3map_surfacelight_nodeluxe**: Prevents the surface light from influencing the deluxe map's directionality.
 Instead it will only contribute color/energy (to prevent bumpmap distortions caused by trim lights).
 - **q3map_backsplash_nodeluxe**: Prevents the surface light's backsplash from influencing the deluxe map's directionality.
+- **q3map_deluxe_minangle <value>**: Alias: `q3map_deluxeminangle`.
+Overrides the minimum incidence angle threshold (in degrees, 0.0 to 89.0) for deluxemap directionality on this material.
+Useful for softening or clamping deluxemap angles on specific surfaces without changing global defaults.
 - **q3map_lightColor <R G B>**: Alias for `q3map_lightRGB`.
 Sets the light emission color for the surface.
 - **q3map_maxsamplesize <value>**: Enforces a minimum lightmap resolution (quality floor) by establishing a maximum limit on the surface's `samplesize` value.
 Ignored during `-fast` compilations.
 - **q3map_minsmooth <value>**: Enforces a minimum lightmap smooth filter radius.
 It only acts if the global setting has a smaller smooth value than the requested minimum.
 Can be overridden by an entity's `smooth` key.